KHwong12/urban-data-palette-blog/content/about.md

 > **Cities, Data, Maps.**
 > Palette, Pigments, Paintings.

 I always perceive myself as an urbanist.
 I love the metropolitan lifestyle and randomly wandering across the alleyways and small streets in the town.

 I am also a map nerd.
 I love reading and collecting maps since my childhood.
 I never thought of making maps as a profession until the first time I tried GIS.

 I love maths and statistics, even though I actually suck at it.
-Wrangling data is probably one of my useless hobbies.
+Wrangling data is one of my useless hobbies.

 So, yea, the website name comes from the three things I love most.
 And I just use the term *palette* to make things a little bit sexier (hope it does).